philipkbh/home-assistant-vms-transport/README.md

 The component consists of two parts:

-1. A sensor, which tracks departures via [VBB public API](https://v5.vbb.transport.rest/api.html#get-stopsiddepartures) (for Berlin) or VVO Public API (for Dresden) every 90 seconds
+1. A sensor, which tracks departures via VVO Public API every 90 seconds
 2. A widget (card) for the lovelace dashboard, which displays upcoming transport in a nice way

 We will look at the installation of each of them separately below.
 But first, let's learn how to find the Stop IDs.